10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 3. Powerscourt Waterfall at Powerscourt Estate

-Even though it’s right next to one of the most famous estates in Ireland and is the tallest waterfall in the country, Powerscourt Waterfall somehow remains a hidden gem.
+Even though it’s right next to one of the most famous estates in Ireland and is (questionably) the tallest waterfall in the country, Powerscourt Waterfall somehow remains a hidden gem.
 Locals know what’s up, but tourists?
 Not so much.
 Which, if you ask me, makes it even better.

-And there’s no massive trek required!
+Plus, you don’t have to take a giant hike to reach the falls.
 It’s an easy, paved walk from the parking lot which also makes it one of the most accessible waterfalls in Ireland.
 So if you’re heading to Wicklow, don’t sleep on this one.
 It’s stunning and deserves way more hype!

 4. Glenevin Waterfall in Donegal